M7799g/M7799g/Code-Review-Guidelines.md

 * Author insists on including refactoring changes alongside bug fix: We can tolerate small refactorings alongside any change.
-If you feel lost in the diff, ask the author to submit the refactoring as an idenpendent PR, or at least as an independent commit in the same PR.
+If you feel lost in the diff, ask the author to submit the refactoring as an independent PR, or at least as an independent commit in the same PR.

+* Author is rejecting your feedback: reviewers have authority to reject any change for technical reasons.
+If you're unsure, ask the team for a second pair of eyes.
+You may close the PR if no consensus can be reached.

 [effgo]: https://golang.org/doc/effective_go.html
 [revcomment]: https://github.com/golang/go/wiki/CodeReviewComments